Skip to main content

 Little innovation

 If workers’ creativity has stagnated, toxic positivity could be to blame.
-Being unable to take risks or express discontent can cause tremendous pressure, stifling innovation.
+Being unable to take risks or express discontent creates pressure that stifles innovation.

 Unsure of strengths and abilities

-Imagine you’re constantly hearing how much your company appreciates your innovative mind.
-That sounds amazing, but those compliments fall flat if the company never uses your ideas.
+Imagine constantly hearing how much your company appreciates your innovative mind—while it never uses your ideas.
+The compliments fall flat.

-A lack of follow-through can make you unsure of your strengths and abilities.
-A true sharing of positives and negatives tells you precisely where you stand.
+That lack of follow-through can leave you unsure of your strengths.
+Honest sharing of positives and negatives tells you precisely where you stand.

 Dealing with toxic positivity